ePages-de/epages-devportal/_posts/2020/2020-12-10-how-to-structure-css-classes.md

 * [Attribute Modules for CSS (AMCSS)](https://amcss.github.io/){:target="_blank"} _by Glen Maddern & Ben Schwarz, introduced 2014_
 * [Scalable and Modular Architecture for CSS (SMACSS)](http://smacss.com/){:target="_blank"} _by Jonathan Snook, introduced 2015_

-The universe of different CSS methodologies is even bigger and grows from time to time, although the list of the most popular ones seems not to change.
+The universe of other CSS methodologies is even bigger and grows from time to time, although the list of the most popular ones seems not to change.
 Since I've been dealing with these methodologies for quite a while now, I'd like to jump right to the point where I introduce you to the two most interesting approaches from my point of view.

-## BEM vs. SUIT CSS - Two methods in comparison
+## BEM vs. SUIT CSS - Two methodologies in comparison

-You've probably already heard of **BEM**, after all, it's the most known and something like the superstar among the CSS methodologies.
+You've probably already heard of **BEM**, after all, it's the most known one and maybe even a kind of superstar among the CSS methodologies.
-BEM was started to create by a developer team at Yandex in 2005 and became open source in 2010.
+The creation of BEM was started by a developer team at Yandex in 2005 and it became open source in 2010.
-Companies that are using BEM are, e.g. Google, BBC, and BuzzFeed.
+Companies that are using BEM are e.g. Google, BBC, and BuzzFeed.
-**SUIT CSS** is another method with many similarities and was developed by [Nicolas Gallagher](https://mobile.twitter.com/necolas){:target="_blank"} in 2014.
+**SUIT CSS** is another methodology with many similarities and was developed by [Nicolas Gallagher](https://mobile.twitter.com/necolas){:target="_blank"} in 2014.
-Companies that are using it are, e.g. Twitter, BBC Three, and LevelEleven.
+Companies that are using it are e.g. Twitter, BBC Three, and LevelEleven.

-Both methods include component-based thinking to achieve reusable, clean code for faster development and code sharing in a scalable team.
+Both methodologies include component-based thinking to achieve reusable, clean code for faster development and code sharing in a scalable team.
-And both provide a clean structure of having semantically meaningful class names to express how a component is structured and if there are presentation modifications.
+And both provide a clean structure of semantically meaningful class names to express how a component is structured and if there are presentation modifications.
-Although the spelling is different, there is a best practice rule that runs like a red thread: Instead of deep nesting, try to build new components.
+Although the spelling is different, there is a best practice that runs like a red thread through both: Instead of deep nesting, try to build new components.
-Means also to focus on writing CSS classes in form of flat nesting.
+This also includes to focus on writing CSS classes in form of flat nesting.

 ### Block, Element, Modifier (BEM)

-In order to the [BEM naming convention](https://en.bem.info/methodology/naming-convention/#two-dashes-style){:target="_blank"}, block and element are connected with two underscores, e.g. `.author-card__image`.
+According to the [BEM naming convention](https://en.bem.info/methodology/naming-convention/#two-dashes-style){:target="_blank"}, blocks and elements are connected with two underscores, e.g. `.author-card__image`.
 A modifier is added with two dashes, e.g. `.author-card--full-size`.
 Modifiers can be added to blocks and elements, e.g. `author-card__image--placeholder`.
-Separate words are written with a hyphen and in lowercase Latin letters.
+Single words are combined with a hyphen and in lowercase Latin letters.

 **Block:**      `.block {}` <br>
 **Element:**    `.block__element {}` <br>